 If you rarely speak to a solicitor, therefore, you have hopefully suffered few, if any, of the challenges in that short list.
 As a result, however, you might have little understanding of the workings of the legal world.
 In a time of trouble, you might find yourself saying: ‘I need a solicitor…I think.
 Do I?
 Or do I need a lawyer?
 Or a barrister?
 What’s the difference?
 Who does what exactly?’

-Firstly, a lawyer is any person who practises or studies law.
+Firstly, a lawyer is any person who practises or studies law, such as one offering personal tax advice.
 Both solicitors and barristers are therefore types of lawyer.
 (In the US, qualified lawyers appointed to act for other parties in legal matters are commonly called ‘attorneys’.)
 A lawyer is able to give advice in one or more areas of law.

 So how exactly might a solicitor help you?
 Solicitors can offer expert, confidential advice and support to clients in areas including residential property, commercial property, employment law, wills and tax planning services, probate and trusts, divorce and family law, disputes and litigation, medical negligence and personal tax.
 Having earlier mentioned some of the ‘negative’ matters we associate with lawyers, let’s redress the balance by looking at some of the uplifting tasks carried out by solicitors:

 - Conveyancing, which is the legal process of transferring property from one owner to another owner.
 True, moving house can be stressful but a new home can also mark the start of an exciting new life.